SengitU/ugurcan.sengit/content/posts/my-apprenticeship-final.md

 date: 2018-07-25
 ---

-My days as an apprentice slowly coming to an end.
+My days as an apprentice are slowly coming to an end.
 As the final day arrives, I have an irresistible desire to share.
-I would like to share how I felt, how I learnt, how I've changed during my apprenticeship.
+I would like to share how I felt, how I learnt, how I've been changed during my apprenticeship.

-It's really hard to structure everything flowing in my mind, I'll follow the three phases I had during the application.
+It's really hard to structure everything flowing in my mind, so I'll follow the three phases I had during the apprenticeship.

 ## The Basics

 Contrary to its name, this phase was the hardest part of the apprenticeship for me.
-During this phase, you need to learn important techniques about not just software development, but also human skills like communication, facilitation.
+During this phase, you need to learn important techniques about not just software development, but also human skills like communication and facilitation.
 Apart from the learnings, you need to set your mind to learn.
 It's easy to learn more about what you are currently doing, but by doing so you channel yourself more on the way you are already doing things.
 As you specialize more on a technique, you lost your flexibility and you create your own bubble. **The very first step I took was to wear the white belt**.

 ### Wearing the White Belt